How to Watch The Last Dance Documentary about Michael Jordan

 Our recommended Xfinity plan for sports lovers, especially basketball fans, is the Preferred plan.

 The Starter plan has ESPN and ESPN2 for you to watch The Last Dance, but when you upgrade to the Preferred plan, you’ll get the ESPN channels along with NBA TV.

 Both the Starter and the Preferred plans have ABC, TBS, NBC Sports Network, FS1, PAC-12 Network, Tennis Channel, and the Golf Channel.

 But if you’re a college and major league sports fan, the Preferred plan has not only NBA TV but also ESPN U, FS2, MLB Network, NFL Network, and SEC Network.

 Sling TV is the number one option for money savers.
-In fact, we named Sling the best live-TV budget pick because you can enjoy a decent amount of popular channels for only $30 per month.
+In fact, we named Sling the best live-TV budget pick because you can enjoy a decent amount of popular channels for only $30 to $50 per month.

 The Sling Orange plan with 32 channels is the package you’ll want.
 You can watch The Last Dance on ESPN and ESPN2, and afterward, you can enjoy ESPN3 and Stadium.